co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_remove-item-from-cart.md

 <img src="images/github.svg" width="20" height="20" alt="GitHub Mark Logo"> [Edit on GitHub](https://github.com/co-cart/co-cart-docs/blob/master/source/includes/cocart-v1/_remove-item-from-cart.md)

 This API helps you to remove an item from the cart.
-You can also request to return the whole cart once item is removed to reduce API requests and use the [Get Cart Content](#cart-get-cart-contents) properties.
+You can also request to return the whole cart once item is removed to reduce API requests and use the [Get Cart Contents](#get-cart-get-cart-contents) properties.

 ### Properties ###